 Plus, even if you don’t use all of the features, you’ll still be getting tons of useful tools that will make a real difference to your writing process.

 There’s much more to The Novel Factory’s program than I can go into in this limited space.

 The program is accessible directly by registering online, so can be used on any device connected to the Internet—including your phone, when you’re out and about.

 They offer a free 30-day free trial and give you full functionality to play around with.

 Let us know in the comments below what you think of The Novel Factory.
 We love tech that helps us write!

-Disclaimer: When we find a piece of writing software we love, we often reach out to the company and ask if we can help promote it.
+Disclaimer: When we find a software we love, we often reach out to the company and ask if we can help promote it.
 As such, this review contains affiliate links.
 This means if you buy it, ProWritingAid receives a small commission at no extra cost to you.
-It’s a great way to help our team keep improving the editing technology you love.
+It's a great way to help our team keep improving the editing technology you love.